stephnan/boodle/doc/index.md

 go-to database when it comes to personal projects.

 Thanks to [aero](https://github.com/juxt/aero), I only need to read the configuration for Boodle from `resources/config/config.edn`.
-Aero makes them available to the rest of the system.
+Aero makes it available to the rest of the system.

 The